Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 let this cup pass from me; nevertheless, not as I will, but as thou wilt."

 This is the Messianic Prophecy (regarding Jesus) spoken by Isaiah around 750 years before the birth of Christ.
 We are approaching the famed Messianic Prophecy speaking of the suffering Messiah in Isaiah 53.
-The suffering of Messiah (Christ) prophesied!
+The Suffering Messiah (Suffering Christ) prophesied!

 Isaiah 42:1 -9